 Once fine-tuning is complete, the inference structure follows a similar process.
 Noise is added and removed from the original image, and the final image is decoded to produce a high-resolution depth map.

-Marigold has achieved SOTA results in the field of depth estimation and excels in zero-shot performance.
-This means it produces impressive results even on previously unseen data.
-The generated depth maps accurately delineate object boundaries within images and align well with human intuition.
+Marigold has set a new benchmark in depth estimation, achieving state-of-the-art results and excelling in zero-shot performance.
+This means it delivers remarkable accuracy even on previously unseen data.
+The depth maps generated by Marigold accurately outline object boundaries within images and align closely with human perception.

-As hinted by the term “repurposing” in the paper’s title, this work demonstrates how the concept behind diffusion models can be applied to different tasks.
-This suggests that advancements in one model can be leveraged for various purposes in other fields.
-Diffusion models, known for their strong performance in image generation, are also being explored for applications in text generation.
-Even if these initial attempts don’t immediately yield significant results, the long-term impact of one model’s research can significantly influence progress in other domains.
+The paper’s use of the term “repurposing” highlights a broader implication: the underlying principles of diffusion models can be applied across different tasks.
+This demonstrates how advancements in one model can pave the way for breakthroughs in other fields.
+While diffusion models are renowned for their performance in image generation, researchers are now exploring their potential in text generation.
+Even if these initial applications don’t yield immediate breakthroughs, the foundational research can drive significant progress in other domains over time.